A stay at Lygon Arms

 However my main attraction to The Lygon Arms was the fact it was owned by the group behind Cliveden and Chewton Glen, two of the nicest (and grandest, and most expensive, and luxurious) hotels I’ve ever stayed in, and while The Lygon Arms seemed like a very different proposition to those vast country house hotels, it had to be a good sign.
+And while I knew it was going to be a different type of stay, I was pleasantly surprised to find one of the nicest hotels in the Cotswolds with a spa behind its historic exterior.

-Arriving at The Lygon Arms Broadway
+Arriving at Lygon Arms Broadway

-Over the years The Lygon Arms (pronounced Liggon) has expanded, so while the front is as imposing as it has been for centuries, the hotel itself goes back far further than I’d expected.
+Over the years Lygon Arms (pronounced Liggon) has expanded, so while the front is as imposing as it has been for centuries, the hotel itself goes back far further than I’d expected.
 Inside you’ll find a rabbit’s warren of rooms, bars and corridors, where uneven flagstones and low ceilings reveal the building’s age.

 Check out these other great Cotswolds hotels near The Lygon Arms: